AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Crystal Wizard.md

 Discharge a Storage Crystal to perform the attuned ritual immediately (a single combat round rather than 10 minutes), and without needing to sacrifice any components.
 Once discharged, a crystal must be attuned to a ritual to be used again.

-Creating a new Arcane Storage Crystal costs 1 permanent Max Grit.
-Each crystal is bound to you (either physically or magically) and cannot be lost or stolen.

 Anytime you spend XP you may convert an appropriate crystal in your posession into a new Storage Crystal.
 When you do, choose a new ritual to add to your Grimoire.

 ## Advanced Abilities